 Popular Skills for Sales Training Manager

-Sales Training Managers generally report applying a varied skill set to their work.
-Most notably, facility with Training Program Development, Course Design, and Facilitator are correlated to pay that is significantly above average, leading to increases of 22 percent, 11 percent, and 6 percent, respectively.
+Survey results suggest that Sales Training Managers use a fairly large toolkit of professional skills.
+Most notably, facility with Training Program Development, Course Design, and Facilitator are correlated to pay that is significantly above average, leading to increases of 20 percent, 11 percent, and 6 percent, respectively.
 Skills that pay less than market rate include Training and Sales.
 For most people, competency in Training indicates knowledge of Facilitator.

 Pay by Experience Level for Sales Training Manager